-^{}Source: Source: California Department of Housing and Community Development (2017) and Kimley-Horn and Associates Inc. Assumptions: 2017 HCD income limits; 10% down payment; and 5.5% interest rate for a 30-year fixed-rate mortgage loan.
+Source: California Department of Housing and Community Development (2017) and Kimley-Horn and Associates Inc. Assumptions: 2017 HCD income limits;; 15% of monthly affordable cost for taxes and insurance; 10% down payment; and 5.5% interest rate for a 30-year fixed-rate mortgage loan.
 Utilities based on San Diego County Utility Allowance based on assumed unit size and number of occupants.
-All numbers are rounded to the nearest dollar.
-Maximum rent includes utility allowance.
-Maximum monthly costs determined as required by Health & Safety Code Sections 50052.5 and 50053.
-Numbers are rounded estimates and not exact dollars.
+All numbers are rounded -to the nearest dollar.
+Maximum rent includes utility allowance